The Ultimate Guide to Contextual Email Marketing for SaaS

 Your users’ mailboxes are already flooded with so much mail, it’s *really* hard to get through the noise.

 So how do you do it right?

-How do you use email automation to create value for your user?
+How do you create value for your user?

 It’s about really trying to understand the user’s needs and create the best possible experience for them.

 The problem your product solves might be the same for more than one user, but the path towards fixing the problem and seeing value in your product, will always be different.